ComposableFi/whitepaper/whitepaper.md

 * **Active liquidity:** This liquidity providing model is intended for more knowledgeable and active users with an elevated risk appetite.
 By leveraging Composable SDK, they can run a dedicated bot to monitor the mempool and the liquidity requirements of the transactions.
 If the liquidity of the destination layer is not enough, users can front-run those transactions to gain greater rewards.
 Active liquidity is specified in the number of blocks and automatically becomes passive liquidity after that time.
 Active liquidity requires flow management but allows users to benefit from unbalanced networks to gain additional yield.
 Active liquidity can also be withdrawn in any token from any network.

-### 6.2.2 Cross Layer Function Calls
+### 6.2.2 Cross-Layer Function Calls
-Mosaic v2 not only supports value transfers but also offers cross functions calls.
+Mosaic v2 not only supports value transfers but also offers cross-layer function calls.
 The relayer can transfer the function call and its associated parameters from source to destination in a similar manner as value transfers.
 To handle calls and returns, it employs a *MsgSender* contract on the source layer, which is in charge of abstracting the user and communicating with the relayer, and a *MsgReceiverFactory* contract on the destination layer.
 *MsgReceiverFactory* creates *MsgReceiver* instances, which create a virtual identification of the user on the destination network, and interact with the desired protocol.